googlearchive/blaze_compiler/access.md

 So if auth is red, root.chld1.\* is writable and so should root.chld1 be writable without children So if auth is black, \* is not writable, but root.chldX.grnd(3|4) are and so should root.chld2 be writable without children too

-Note firebase 1.0 rules really only operate on leaves so we jsut have to carry the rules forward on the leaves.